nkester/About-Me-Site/content/authors/admin/_index.md

 highlight_name: true
 ---

-Neil Kester is a proven leader of both tactical and analytic teams confronted with challenging environments and problem sets.
-Dedicated to building, mentoring, and inspiring teams to grow professionally and personally into agile problem solvers.
-An experienced operations researcher, skilled in applying data science techniques and traditional analytic methods.
+**What defines my professional life, what is my professional "why":** I strive to bring clarity to problems and provide actionable approaches to help our leaders make informed decisions.
+  - The context: Our national security, local government, and business leaders face increasingly complex and complicated problems.
+These are frustrated by unclear or unintuitive solutions.
+I strive to help them make sense of this environment to better themselves, their constituents (and customers) and society.

+**My How:** Through self work and leading cross functional teams, I apply the following methods and techniques:
+  - Remain ruthlessly focused on providing value to the customer or decision maker.
+Novel solutions only matter if they are usefull and valuable to the user.
+  - Ask pointed questions to help myself, my team, and the decision maker develop and understand the problem.
+  - Apply Disciplined Agile practices to guide the problem solving process and deliver value.
+  - Acknowledge the things we don't or can not know, and account for them in our analysis.
+  - Simplicity and explainability always trump complex and convoluted.
+  - Apply Operations Research and Systems Analysis techiques that span the spectrum from Operational Assessments, Systems Engineering, Economics, and Data Science.

-Excels at achieving desired effects with minimal guidance and oversight in environments that demand self-motivated leadership.
+I excel at achieving desired effects with minimal guidance and oversight in environments that demand self-motivated leadership.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.